How we compared

 Scale.jobs — best one-time budget option

 Human virtual assistants submit applications you approve, sold as one-time credit packs: $199 for 250 applications up to $1,099 for 1,100 with all add-ons.
-No subscription, and they refund unused credits.
+The human service is a one-time purchase — they separately sell a recurring AI assistant plan — and they refund unused credits.
 The trade-off is depth: assistants fill what you point them at rather than running a managed search, and there’s no outcome guarantee.

 What about AI auto-apply tools?